MicrosoftDocs/visualstudio-docs/docs/debugger/edit-and-continue-visual-csharp.md

 The basic Hot Reload experience works with most types of .NET apps and framework versions.
 This includes .NET Framework, .NET Core and .NET 5+ (for both C# and Visual Basic as applicable).
 The expectation in this scenario is that if you’re using the debugger, assume Hot Reload is available to you and give it a try!

 Hot Reload supports most changes you might want to make during a debugging session, but there are some exceptions.
-For example, ot Reload is not supported for optimized code or with the managed and native debugger enabled.
+For example, Hot Reload is not supported for optimized code or debugging sessions with the managed and native debugger enabled.

 For information on other unsupported scenarios, see [Supported code changes (C# and Visual Basic)](../debugger/supported-code-changes-csharp.md).
 If you try to apply code changes with one of these scenarios, a message box appears stating that Hot Reload is not supported.